bixb922/crank-organ/doc-software/README.md

 The software will automatically load the saved setlist.
 If you turn the crank (with crank sensor installed) or release the touchpad, the playback will start.

 If there is no setlist stored (empty setlist). turning the crank or releasing the touchpad will shuffle all tunes randomly and start playing the first tune.

 So for all cases: turn on, and turn the crank or touch the touchpad and music starts.

+If you have the tune list or performance page open in your cell phone, the page will poll the microcontroller until it is powered on and running, and then it will refresh the information.
+No need to reload the page.
+The "broken heart" emoticon on the header bar will disappear automatically once the microcontroller is running.

 # Tuner mode